 The evaluation of abdominal pain requires an understanding of the possible mechanisms responsible for pain, a broad differential of common causes, and recognition of typical patterns and clinical presentations.
 This topic reviews the etiologies of abdominal pain in adults.
 The emergent and non-urgent evaluation of abdominal pain of adults discussed elsewhere.
 (See "Evaluation of the adult with abdominal pain in the emergency department" and "Evaluation of the adult with abdominal pain".)

 Abdominal pain in pregnant and postpartum women and patients with HIV is discussed elsewhere.
-(See "Approach to abdominal pain and the acute abdomen in pregnant and postpartum women" and "Evaluation of abdominal pain in the HIV-infected patient".)
+(See "Approach to acute abdominal pain in pregnant and postpartum women" and "Evaluation of abdominal pain in the HIV-infected patient".)